Nadeera3784/laravel-10-blog-aws-deployment/README.md

 **For Users:**
 - Read blog posts with beautiful, responsive design
-- Search through posts (thanks to Elasticsearch!)
+- Search through posts (Elasticsearch!)
 - Browse by categories
-- Fast loading (Redis caching works wonders)

 **For Admins:**
 - Create, edit, and delete posts